atick-faisal/label-studio/README.md

 ---

-### Adaptation of Label Studio with Iberdrola Branding
+### Adaptation of Annotation Hub with Iberdrola Branding

-This guide provides clear instructions for integrating the **Iberdrola** branding into the **Label Studio** interface.
+This guide provides clear instructions for integrating the **Iberdrola** branding into the **Annotation Hub** interface.
 It replaces visual assets, updates the theme colors, and modifies references to reflect the new identity.
-This document assumes you have a working Label Studio source code environment.
+This document assumes you have a working Annotation Hub source code environment.

 ---